dsl-logo

 • Fees and structures compared against other lenders

-If you decide to go ahead and access some of your equity, you will need to see if it will result in any extra fees and charges - for example, lenders' mortgage insurance or associated fees if you decide to switch to another lender.
+If you decide to go ahead and access some of your equity, you will need to see if it will result in any extra fees and charges - for example, any breakaway costs if you decide to switch to another lender.

-Once you have decided on the best option, it is time to contact a lender and get the process started.
+Once you have decided on the best option, now’s the time to contact a lender and get the process started.
+Or, if you don’t want to go it alone, consider reaching out to a mortgage broker for help.

 Using a mortgage broker has many benefits for you as a property investor.
-Brokers have access to many different lenders and loan products through their lending pool and can save you plenty of time and stress by doing the research for you, and applying for your next property investment loan on your behalf.
+Brokers have access to multiple lenders and loan products, saving you plenty of time and stress by doing the research and handling the application for your next property investment loan.

 Home loans guides & resources